-Strategic planning and performance processes enable the Laboratory to flow its mission strategy into the organization, and align the resources required to achieve them.
+Strategic planning and performance processes enable the Laboratory to flow its mission strategy into the organization, and align the resources required to achieve them, and assess how we're doing.
 Key planning activities at SLAC include the Annual Laboratory Plan (ALP), the Performance Measurement and Evaluation Plan (PEMP) Notable Outcomes, the Laboratory Agenda, organizational business plans, management assessments (per the Integrated Assessment Schedule), and financial planning activities (see the Office of the Chief Financial Officer).
 Below is an outline of the strategic planning activities that the Office of Strategic Planning and Business Development coordinates:

 Annual Laboratory Plan (ALP)

 The ALP provides a snapshot of the previous fiscal year's operations and outlines SLAC's 10-year plan for achieving its mission.
 The development of the ALP begins around February each year, and the plans are submitted by each of the national laboratories to the DOE's Office of Science (SC) in May-June.

 For more information on the Office of Science Laboratory Planning Process, click here [note: you will be redirected to a DOE site].

 Performance Evaluation and Measurement Plan (PEMP) Notable Outcomes